abhinavnautiyalDS/autostream-agentic-lead-ai/README.md

 high_intent
 ```

-The intent classification determines the next action in the agent workflow.
+The detected intent determines the next step in the agent workflow.

 ---

 ## Retrieval-Augmented Generation (RAG)

-Large language models sometimes hallucinate answers.

-To avoid this, the system uses **Retrieval-Augmented Generation**.
+To ensure responses are accurate and consistent, the system uses **RAG**.

-The knowledge base contains structured product information such as:

-* pricing plans
-* features
-* company policies
+Instead of relying solely on the LLM, the system retrieves information from a knowledge base.

-Example knowledge base entry:
+Example knowledge:

 ```
 Basic Plan